sboysel/pydriller/docs/processmetrics.rst

 * ``count()`` to count the number of contributors who modified a file;
 * ``count_minor()`` to count the number of *minor* contributors who modified a file, i.e., those that contributed less than 5% to the file.
+* ``measure_bus_factor()`` to calculate the "bus factor" for a file: the smallest number of contributors whose cumulative modifications make up at least 50% of total modification to a file.

 For example::